arobbins/spellestate/wp-content/plugins/groups/readme.txt

 == Upgrade Notice ==

-= 1.7.2 =
+= 1.10.1 =
-This release has been tested with WordPress 4.3 and contains minor internal changes related to the Groups menu, Groups and Capabilities screens.
+This release fixes the French translation and adds some administrative actions and filters.